 ACCOMMODATION & FACILITIES AT ROCKFIG SAFARI LODGE:

-Guest accommodation consists of just four chalet-style suites, increasing to six from August 2019.
+Guest accommodation consists of just six chalet-style suites.
 Constructed using timber, stone, and thatch, these merge seamlessly with the natural surroundings.
 Each bedroom features a double bed or twin beds with mosquito nets, bedside tables and lighting, an easy chair, a luggage rack, ample storage space, and some pleasant watercolour artwork.
 Additional amenities include air conditioning, fans, radio, mini-bar, safe, Wi-Fi, and hairdryer.
 The en-suite washroom is accessed via a curtain to one side of the bedroom, and it contains a flush toilet, twin washbasins with mirror over, walk-in shower, and bathtub.
 There’s an outside shower too!
 Doors from the bedroom lead out onto a private veranda – set with lounge and dining furniture, this is a lovely spot for relaxing and enjoying delicious meals while marvelling at your view.
 Each suite sleeps a maximum of two adults and one child.

 The communal lodge at RockFig is also made out of timber, stone, and thatch.
 It’s positioned at roughly the centre of the site, approached from the guest chalets along neat pathways.
 Interiors include the comfortable lounge, in which well-cushioned sofas, chairs, and pouffes are set around a coffee table, all adjacent to a cosy stone fireplace.
 Appropriately, there’s a charming watercolour picture of a leopard on the wall, while most of the surfaces are adorned with intriguing artefacts and a few candles.
 The dining area offers a large table, where everyone eats together.
 This is the indoor venue for breakfasts, lunches, and dinners.
 It’s open plan to the lodge’s kitchen, so you can have fun interacting with kitchen staff!
 There’s also a well-stocked bar.
 These internal spaces flow out onto a deck, where you’ll find an outdoor lounge and a boma for al fresco dining.
 There’s a circular fire-pit too, where guests gather to share their safari stories.
 And a few steps lead down to yet another deck, the location for sunloungers under parasols, and a sparkling infinity pool!